Brugman/environment-debug-admin-toolbar/readme.txt

 Perhaps, if you can convince us.
 Please create a GitHub issue, so we can discuss your use-case.

+= Can I show the toolbar on the frontend as well? =

+You can, with the snippet below.

+Keep in mind that if you have a site where the end users are logged in, and see the toolbar on the frontend, you probably don't want to bother them by showing the environment info.

+`add_filter( 'edt_show_on_frontend', '__return_true' );`

 = Can I set my own colors? =

 Yeah.
 Like with all CSS, you can override it: